Pretro/gymstore/README.md

 2. As a user, i want to easy navigate through the different pages so that i can use the site.

     i.
 The main page has a navigation menu in which there are some options.
-One is a product section where the categories are shown.
+One is the product section where the categories are displayed.

    ii.
-A section of entry and registration of members of the page as well as the option of shopping bag shown with an icon.
+There is also a section of login and registration of members as well as the option of shopping bag shown with an icon.

 3. As a user, i want to search for products by price and rating so that I can compare which one is better for me to buy.